Zidan6656/NoSQL/README.md

   </a>
 </p>

-or access via the following link: https://youtu.be/8qpWJCGv_dc?si=HOYvINZ0pIbFDblY
+Or access via the following link: https://youtu.be/8qpWJCGv_dc?si=HOYvINZ0pIbFDblY

 ---
 ## 📌 Practicum Overview